 Be a robot.
-Be relaxed but informative.
-AI may be the in-thing now, but a robotic social profile is unnatural and you want to come across human.
-Any old software can compose a stiff post, so it’s really up to you as a social-savvy marketer to give it some life.
+Be relaxed, but informative.
+AI may be the in-thing, but a robotic social profile is unnatural and you want to come across as human.
+Any old software can compose a stiff, meaningless post, so it’s really up to you as a social-savvy marketer to give it some life.

 Let your account flatline.
 Keep your profile updated or don’t bother having one.
-It’s tempting to try every new social platform that crops up, but if it’s not working for your business, it’s best to get rid of it.
+It’s tempting to try every new social platform that crops up, but if it’s not working for your business, it’s best to get rid.

 Be too sales-y.
 Sure, you need to be a little bit sales-y.
 But keep it to a minimum otherwise it’s annoying and off-putting.
 You don’t want your entire social presence to be an online shop.

 One size definitely doesn’t fit all.
 No two social channels are the same.
-LinkedIn is typically seen as the more professional platform for sharing business insights and news articles, where people tend to be on their best behaviour (as their career depends on it), whereas Twitter can be more casual and fun, and Instagram works great for brand awareness.
+LinkedIn is typically seen as a more professional platform for sharing business insights and news articles, where people tend to be on their best behaviour (as their career literally depends on it), whereas Twitter can be more casual and fun, and Instagram is great for brand awareness.
 Ensure you plan relevant content for each platform.

 Be too needy or spam.
 “Retweet me ASAP!”
 “Give us a follow and we’ll follow back within 5 minutes!!”

 Respond to trolls.
 It ain’t worth your time.
-But also note that it’s important you don’t delete any negative comments.
-Acknowledging issues shows that your company is proactive when it comes to resolving problems.
+But also note that it’s important you don’t delete any general negative comments.
+Acknowledging genuine issues shows your company is proactive when it comes to resolving problems.

 Post without proofreading/spellcheck.
-It can look unprofessional and lazy.
+It looks unprofessional and lazy.

-Overall, it can be difficult to really understand social media etiquette, especially as it changes pretty much daily – but if you try out these tips in your own social media marketing plan we do believe you’ll boost your online presence.
+It can be difficult to get a grip on social media etiquette, especially as it changes pretty much daily – but if you try out these tips in your own social media marketing plan, we believe you’ll boost your online presence.

 Is there anything you would add to our list?